NithinSangsi/JavaScriptBasics/README.md

-# 📘 JavaScript Learning Projects by Nithin
+# 📘 JavaScript Learning by Nithin

 Welcome to my JavaScript learning repository!
 This repo contains several beginner to intermediate JavaScript mini-projects that I developed while learning from platforms like **YouTube**, **W3Schools**, and various online resources.